CoolBitX-Technology/sygna-hub-api-doc/README.md

     * for example, if you're using beta builds of the Sygna Hub, you should select `veriscope_testnet`
     * if you're using production builds (without beta in tag), you should select `fed_mainnet`
 3. Download `shyftchainspec.json` and `static-nodes.json` to this folder
+    * make sure `shyft-relay.cfg` is also in same directory, it's in the repository
 4. You can now try to start shyft relay node via docker compose
     * Please be notified that syncing blockchain takes time, for example, syncing veriscope_testnet takes about 15 mins, and syncing fed_mainnet can take up to 2 hours
     * Please make sure your database mount point (`/opt/nm/db`) has at least 4GB free space